Country selection

 - Benefit the country in general and the people concerned

-- Be conducted by a person and/or team qualified with reference to their scientific skills proven in the field
+- Be conducted by a person and/or a team qualified with regard to their scientific skills proven in the field

 - Meet the criteria of good clinical practice and internationally recognized laboratories